Wednesday, May 15, 2019

-Droughts and heavy rainfalls are consequences of the climatic change we live through.
+Droughts and heavy rainfall are consequences of the climate change we are experiencing.
 These two weather phenomena are increasingly observed globally.

-Last week, Red Baron listened to two talks in the framework of the Freiburger Umweltgespräche (Freiburg Environmental Talks) organized at the local Jazz House.
+Last week, Red Baron attended two talks as part of the Freiburger Umweltgespräche (Freiburg Environmental Talks), held at the local Jazz House.

 In his presentation about climate change and water shortage in Germany's southwest, Dr. Andreas Becker of the German Meteorological Service presented measured "hard" data but refused to paint horror scenarios.

-Here is a global map of greenhouse gas emissions, showing the pattern one would expect.
+Here is a global map of greenhouse gas emissions, illustrating the expected pattern.
 The consumption-friendly Western countries and the populous economies of China and India stick out.

 Dr. Becker presented the increase in CO2 concentration in the air from a measuring station at the Mount Loa Observatory in Hawaii, which serves as the world's reference point.
 Recently, a record "air mark" of 415 ppm was exceeded.